-To explore safety at higher doses, crenezumab is currently being tested in a Phase 1 clinical study conducted in the United States.
+To explore safety at higher doses, crenezumab is currently being tested in a Phase 1b dose escalation clinical study (NCT02353598) conducted in the United States.
 This randomized, placebo-controlled, double-blind, four parallel-arm study will evaluate the safety and tolerability of at least two doses of intravenous crenezumab in up to 72 patients with mild to moderate AD (MMSE 18-28) between the ages of 50 to 90.
 An optional open-label extension stage will be offered to patients after completion of the double-blind stage of the study.
 This study is expected to be completed in May 2017.
+At the 2016 CTAD meeting, Genentech presented the results of the first two cohorts in 52 patients with mild-to-moderate Alzheimer's disease.
+No dose-limiting toxicities were observed at 30, 45 and 60mg/kg doses of crenezumab.
+No events of Amyloid Related Imaging Abnormality-Edema (ARIA-E) were observed in the Phase 1b study and only few patients (6 of 52) showed asymptomatic Amyloid Related Imaging Abnormality-Hemsiderin (ARIA-H).
+The pharmacokinetic profile of crenezumab is dose proportional up to the 60mg/kg dose and is consistent with historical data.
+The serum concentrations at this dose are four times higher than in the 15mg/kg dose used in the Phase 2 trials.
+These safety and pharmacokinetic data of the Phase 1b dose escalation study support the continued treatment of patients with crenezumab at the higher dose of 60mg/kg.